-To decline to vote, do not fill out this card.
+To abstain from voting, do not fill out this card.

 (THIS PROXY REVOKES ALL PRIOR PROXIES GIVEN BY THE UNDERSIGNED.)
 This proxy, when properly executed, will be voted in the manner directed herein.
 Please date, sign and send your proxy card back today.